Deadline looms in row over WhatsApp release to Covid inquiry

 Examining "superficially unrelated" political matters might be necessary, she argued, to understand the broader context in which decisions were made.

-She revealed that material redacted, or blanked out, by the Cabinet Office include chats about relations between the UK and Scottish government, and the way in which WhatsApp itself should be used by ministers to discuss government policy.
+She revealed that material redacted, or blanked out, by the Cabinet Office includes chats about relations between the UK and Scottish government, and the way in which WhatsApp itself should be used by ministers to discuss government policy.

 "These are matters that I and my team are better placed to assess than any document provider," she added.